hiibolt/niu-metis-documentation/src/chapter_3_1.md

 Done!
 ```

 Lastly, we must kill off our Podman processes on the login node, or else we'll recieve emails about extended uptime.

-There are many, so it's easier to kill everything under your name.
+There are many, so it's easier to kill instead everything under your username.
 This will close your shell connection, so please save any unfinished work before doing so.

 This will cause additional load times next time you login to Metis (10-20 seconds), but is important to do.
 ```bash
 pkill -U <your_account_username>
 ```